 Literature reviews prove most valuable in three situations:

-- Justifying design decisions to stakeholders — External research provides objective validation that carries more weight than subjective preferences or "best practices" claims
+- Justifying design decisions to stakeholders.
+External research provides objective grounding that holds more weight than intuition, particularly when you're presenting to a technical leadership team or enterprise buyer who expects evidence.

 Define 2-4 specific questions your literature review must answer.
 "What accessibility patterns work best for voice-based interfaces?" is focused and actionable.
 "What is good UX?" is too vague to guide meaningful research.

-Test question quality by asking: Can you imagine finding concrete answers?
+Ensure your questions align with actual project decisions and can realistically influence what gets built.
+Test question quality by asking: can you imagine finding concrete answers?
 Are they specific enough to guide keyword searches but broad enough to capture relevant insights?

 Once your questions are clear, assess what resources you'll need to answer them.

-Start by understanding the design problem or decision that needs research support.
-Translate this design problem into 2-4 specific, answerable research questions that will guide your search.
+Start by understanding the design problem or decision that needs research support, then translate it into 2-4 specific, answerable questions that will guide your search.

 Example transformation:

-- ❌ "How do users feel about dark mode?" (too vague)
+- No: "How do users navigate complex dashboards?" (too vague)

 Start with internal sources first.
 Search your company's research repository, past user studies, usability test reports, and design documentation for relevant findings.
-This "refreshes institutional memory" and prevents repeating previous work.
+This surfaces institutional knowledge and prevents repeating work that's already been done.

 External sources to explore:

-- Academic databases: Google Scholar, ACM Digital Library, ResearchGate for peer-reviewed studies
+- Academic databases: Google Scholar, ACM Digital Library, ResearchGate for peer-reviewed HCI studies

-- UX industry publications: Nielsen Norman Group, Baymard Institute, Smashing Magazine for practical insights
+- UX industry publications: Nielsen Norman Group, Baymard Institute, Smashing Magazine for applied research

-- Design pattern libraries: Material Design, Apple Human Interface Guidelines, pattern repositories for documented solutions
+- Design pattern libraries: Material Design, Apple Human Interface Guidelines, and domain-specific repositories for documented solutions

 Search strategically using specific keywords from your research questions plus terms like "usability study," "user research," "design patterns," "case study," "UX evaluation."